-The Huai Kha Khaeng (HKK) Forest Dynamics Plot was initiated in 1992 by the Thai Royal Forest Department in collaboration with ForestGEO and Harvard University.
+The Huai Kha Khaeng (HKK) Forest Dynamics Plot was initiated in 1992 by the Thai Royal Forest Department in collaboration with ForestGEO and Harvard University, with censusing beginning in 1993.
 The HKK plot is located in the Huai Kha Khaeng Wildlife Sanctuary, a World Heritage Site in western Thailand.
 The plot is dominated by seasonal evergreen forest, a critically endangered habitat in the region, embedded within a landscape-scale matrix that also includes mixed deciduous and deciduous dipterocarp forests.
 The area is notable for its abundance of large vertebrate herbivores, such as elephants, gaur, banteng, and tapir, and their predators, such as tigers, leopards, and wild dogs.
 In addition, Huai Kha Khaeng is renowned for its remarkable bird diversity, which includes the endangered green peafowl and white wood duck, as well as many hornbills, woodpeckers, and other bird groups.

 The first census at the HKK plot was completed in 1994 with nearly 300 species and 90,000 individuals >1 cm DBH.
 Subsequent censuses were completed in 1999, 2004, 2009, and, most recently, in 2014.
 The forest canopy is dominated by the dipterocarps, Hopea odorata and Dipterocarpus alatus, particularly in the northern part of the plot.
 The strong climatic seasonality means that fires are a common feature of the landscape.
 In most years they are restricted to the open deciduous forest types and do not burn into the shadier evergreen forest.
 However, in extreme years, often associated with El Nino-Southern Oscillation (ENSO) events, strong droughts impact the region and fires burn across large parts of the landscape and into the seasonal evergreen forest.
 Fires burned through the entire plot in 1998 and through approximately two-thirds of the plot in 2004.